Volume 3: Mesa Verde/ Aztec Ruins

 Cliff Palace (Mesa Verde National Park, Colo.)

-Colored grainy image of cliff dwellings
+Colored image of cliff ruins

 Pages